Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Need a big king size blanket that won't fall short of keeping you and your husband warm?
 While looking for an affordable (less than $90) king sized electric blanket, I was in a quandary.
 "How do I find one before Christmas?"
 Problem is, we have an Eastern King, in a California king state.
 Our bed is wide.
 Unless I spend a gajillion dollars on some fancy schmancy sheets or blankets (which I might only gain a few inches on each side), I'm in trouble.

 But then, while wandering through Wally World, I came upon twin size electric blankets.
 Ping! (that's the light bulb going off.)
 Buy 2 and tack them together, silly!
 I get separate controls still and instead of the standard 108 inch (or so) on a king size electric blanket, the twins are 62 inches each so 124 inches.
 Not only that, but for 2, I paid $50 and I didn't have to order them and wait for them to come after Christmas!
 I tried to give them a long running stitch on my machine last night, but it wasn't happy with the fabric.
-So a few tacks with some heavy duty thread and we were set to go!
-It hangs over nicely on both sides and we were both content.

 Now, I can do the same with other blankets, I am forever hunting for blankets that are wide enough.
 I've already told him this year I am buying a few twin sheets at Wally World (the thread count doesn't matter since they won't be on skin) and sewing some "tucking" strips onto our sheets, then there won't be the "I have nothing on my side" fight!
 Why not take a pretty twin quilt or bedspread (almost always cheaper to buy 2 of those than 1 King, not to mention some stores don't even carry king, let alone CA king), sew it down the middle and add a nice ribbon or detail on top of the seam (if it shows).
 Why didn't I think of that earlier!